New South Wales M36 class locomotive

-The M36 class (X10 class post 1924) was a class of steam locomotives built for the New South Wales Government Railways in Australia.
+The M36 class (X10 class post 1924) is a class of steam locomotives built for the New South Wales Government Railways in Australia.

 History

 In the late 1860s, four more of the 1 class where manufactured by Mort's Dock Sydney in 1870-71.
 Another four locomotives of the M.36 class were manufactured at Eveleigh Railway Workshops in 1876-77 using re-built tenders from Locomotive No.1-4.
 Two of the class later had cab shelters fitted to the tenders for suburban running.